Review: Resident Evil 7 Looks Backward for Better and Worse

 Some things are easier to admire, like the clever and entirely optional thing the game lets you do with certain VHS tapes (to say more would spoil things).
 Or the rough and ready world design with its emphasis on fast, naturalistic visuals.
 And I love the idea of having to square off in artfully constrained spaces with a handful of dogged, behaviorally appalling enemies.
 Had Capcom developed the experience more purely around the latter, I’ll wager we’d be having a different conversation.

 But they didn’t, and so it’s hard to say who this game is for.
 Casual players aren’t touching something with a “7” in the title (nor is it clear will newcomers).
-Fans of action-angled survival horror like Dead Space or Dying Light may balk at the game’s deliberately poky controls or undemanding opponents, though granted that’s no failing.
+Fans of action-angled survival horror like Dead Space or Dying Light may balk at the game’s deliberately poky controls and too easily grasped opponents.
 Old-school fans seem like the obvious target.
 But survival horror is a crowded space in 2017, and too much of what Resident Evil 7 is up to we’ve seen elsewhere — and done better.

 2.5 out of 5